Oblivion Battery

 Oblivion Battery (忘却バッテリー, Bōkyaku Batterī) is a Japanese manga series written and illustrated by Eko Mikawa.
-It has been serialized via Shueisha's online manga app Shōnen Jump+ since April 2018, and has been collected in 22 tankōbon volumes as of October 2025.
+It has been serialized via Shueisha's online manga app Shōnen Jump+ since April 2018, and has been collected in 23 tankōbon volumes as of January 2026.
 An original net animation (ONA) adaptation produced by MAPPA streamed in October 2020 as part of the Jump Special Anime Festa 2020 online event.
 An anime television series, also by MAPPA, aired from April to July 2024.
-A second season has been announced.
+A second season is set to premiere in 2027.

 Plot

 In the world of middle school baseball, Haruka Kiyomine and Kei Kaname are the genius battery who were once feared by everyone.
 This includes Taro Yamada, who after competing and losing to them, decided to quit baseball and go to Kotesashi High School, a school with no baseball club.
 However to his surprise, he encounters Haruka and Kei and discovers that Kei suffers from amnesia — losing all memory of playing baseball and is refusing to play again.
 Joining the newly established baseball club, Taro and Haruka decide to bring Kei back to baseball by showing him the fun of it.
 They are also joined by Aoi Todo and Shunpei Chihaya, two other genius baseball players who had also quit baseball after getting crushed by Haruka and Kei.
 The five begin once again living their baseball life.